-We’ve decided to pick nine of our favourites, so if you’re looking for a little aesthetic inspiration, then read on – these are the coolest offices in the world in 2018…
+We’ve decided to pick 10 of our favourites, so if you’re looking for a little aesthetic inspiration, then read on – these are the coolest offices in the world.

-Unless you’ve visited a Peter Pan-inspired theme park recently, it’s unlikely that you’ve ever come across anything quite like Inventionland before.
-Built in 2006, the Pittsburgh-based incubator was conceived by entrepreneur George Davison as a creative hub for designers to develop and build product prototypes.
+Unless you’ve visited a Peter Pan-inspired theme park recently, it’s unlikely that you’ve ever come across anything quite like Inventionland.
+Built in 2006, the Pittsburgh-based incubator was conceived by entrepreneur George Davison as a creative hub for designers to collaborate on product prototypes.

-What’s truly amazing about Inventionland is its interior, though.
-Costing $5 million (£3.7 million) and split into 16 different ‘sets’, there are castles, pirate ships, ballparks, animation studios and even 3 waterfalls built into its 4 rather large walls.
+What’s truly amazing about Inventionland, though, is its interior.
+Costing $5 million (£3.9 million) and split into 16 different ‘sets’, there are castles, pirate ships, ballparks, animation studios and even 3 waterfalls built into its 4 rather large walls.
 The hub was the subject of its own TV documentary in 2011 and has received numerous awards for its innovative design.

 Location: Stockholm, Sweden